tommasorigon/logisticVB/em_logistic_tutorial.md

 The main aim of this illustrative simulation is to show that the **Newton-Raphson** algorithm for logistic regression, sometimes called also *Fisher scoring*, can fail even when the maximum likelihood estimate (MLE) is well defined.
 To clarify, this problem is **not** related to the so-called *separability issue*.
 In fact, in this case the MLE simply does not exists.
 To quantitatively evaluate the theoretical results on convergence rates discussed in **Proposition 1** of the paper, we additionally implement the **EM** based on the Pòlya-Gamma data augmentation (see `logit_EM` function) and the **MM** of [Böhning and Lindsay (1988)](https://link.springer.com/article/10.1007/BF00049423) (see `logit_MM` function).

-The dataset considered in this analysis has been suggested in [this blog post](http://www.win-vector.com/blog/2012/08/how-robust-is-logistic-regression/) and comprises a binary response `y` along with an intercept term and a single continous covariate defining the design matrix `X`.
+The dataset considered in this analysis has been suggested in [this blog post](http://www.win-vector.com/blog/2012/08/how-robust-is-logistic-regression/) and comprises a binary response `y` along with an intercept term and a single covariate defining the design matrix `X`.
 Let us create this dataset below.

 ```r
 y <- c(rep(0,50),1,rep(0,50),0,rep(0,5),rep(1,10))        # Binary outcomes